• Skip to primary navigation

 So many team members that I don’t want to name a few and miss others.
 I couldn’t do what I do without them.

-What is a recent challenge / obstacle you’ve overcome through the behaviors within this Core Trait?
+What is a recent challenge/obstacle you’ve overcome through the behaviors within this Core Trait?

 “You pursue new ideas and effectively communicate their significance”.
-Earlier this year the TE team started using a new tool to provide automated marketing support.
+Earlier this year the Talent Enrichment team started using a new tool to provide automated marketing support.
 They were pumped about it and shared their experience.
 I saw how they were using it and quickly began to create a vision for how we could use it for outbound marketing and sales campaigns for USCC.
 It took a few different proposals, plans and follow ups but I was persistent in communicating my vision and why it was important that we invest in the tool.
 Cari McCoy has always communicated how she expects everyone to continue communicating and proposing a new idea/tool/project/etc. that you believe in.
 It may take a few follow ups or plans to get there, but if it’s something you’re passionate about then own it and keep fighting for your proposal.
 If you let it drop off after one email, then how important was it you?
 I took this advice and kept communicating until we were able to get aligned and move forward.

 What should people know about working at Clickstop?